-This tutorial for how to build a custom picture frame with baseboard and decorative trim moulding makes a great, ornate DIY frame for canvases.
-Includes ideas on how to paint the frame with a gold/antique look with spray paint.
+This tutorial for how to make a picture frame with baseboard and decorative trim molding makes a great, ornate DIY frame for canvases.
+Includes ideas on how to give the frame with a gold/antique look with spray paint.

 Affiliate links used in this post.
 Read more about my link usage here.

 If you've read my blog for awhile, you've probably seen this painting hanging in our bedroom.

 This canvas is older than both of my children and has now hung in four different homes.
 We originally bought it when we lived in Tuscaloosa at a charity auction – it reminded us of our bedroom and we knew it would be the perfect focal piece hanging in between a window and a door on an empty wall.
 (Coincidentally, it now hangs between the door and the window in the master bedroom in our new home.)

 It has been in desperate need of a frame for years.
 I've priced out custom frames for a canvas this big…it was easily going to cost us $200-300.
 I just couldn't bring myself to pay that much.
 We bought raw picture frame molding when we lived in Tuscaloosa to frame it, with the best intentions of making a frame…we attempted to cut it and it was an absolute disaster.
 We ended up throwing away $50 worth of molding in that failed project.

 So the frame went on the back burner for years.
 But, I'm currently on a mission to check off all of those “one day” projects in our home, and this one was up next!
 So, a few weeks ago, we tackled this one with a ton of success.
 All of these supplies cost under $100 (less if your frame is smaller) and, as long as you get your measurements right, this isn't a tough one to complete.

 Step 1: Gather the supplies to build your DIY picture frame.